 Repeat rounds 1 and 2 until there are 16 stitches on each of Needles 1 and 3, and 32 stitches still remain on Needle 2.

 For example, these socks are for my mother who has tiny, tiny feet.
 Size 6 in women’s.
-Using the chart, my mom’s foot would measure 8 inches from the back of the heel to the end of the toe.
-I knitted the foot to 5 inches before I started the toe decreases.
+My mom’s foot would measure 8 inches from the back of the heel to the end of the toe.
+I knitted the foot to 6 inches before I started the toe decreases.

 Rnd 1: knit all stitches